polkafoundry/redkite-help-center/docs/guides/swap.md

 ## 2.1.
 Check your Allocation

-* You can check your allocation when whitelist winners of the pool are announced.
+You can check your allocation in the 2 following ways when whitelist winners of the pool are announced.

+1. Go to My Account > My Pool, check the number on "Allocation" column.
+You can read more [here](https://redkite-faq.polkafoundry.com/guides/myaccount.html#_5-4-1-overview).

-* Select the pool for which you have applied whitelist successfully and open its detail.
+2. Select the pool for which you have applied whitelist successfully and open its detail.

 :::danger NOTE
 You must connect the wallet address which you have used to apply the pool’s whitelist.